Kingfisher Inn's Fishing Calendar

 March

 The tides rise in March due to the position of the sun.
 Beginning in March, the juvenile brown shrimp draw the redfish into the westside lagoons, where they begin podding.
 Trout will often encircle the podding reds, too.
 Laughing gulls feed above the podding fish.
 Wind can be fierce in March, but if the birding action is "on," we usually do well.
 Clousers and Kingfisher spoons for podding reds and trout.
+The east side can be exceptional, too, on sunny days.
+The fish move onto the sand midday, and so we start on the west side and move onto the sand after lunch.
+People worry about the wind, but unless the wind is over 25 mph, the podding and the sand action make for excellent fishing even on breezy days.
+Double digit days become common, beginning in mid-March.

 April